WE ARE YCF

 TRUSTEE

-Tom Simpson is a lawyer at YouTube based in Kings Cross.
+Tom is a lawyer at YouTube based in Kings Cross.
 Tom grew up and went to school in Camden.

 -